bogzbonny/yeehaw/README.md

 based applications, with the goal of presenting as much information as cleanly as possible.

+# Reasons Why You Want Your Application to be Text-Based

+1) It's the only way you'll ever be cool again
+2) They're rapidly iterable during development
+2) They're conceptually straightforward, it's just a grid
+4) They minimize hidden UI features, it's all on the grid

+## Examples

+[TODO gifs] -> VHS to produce gifs

+# Design Overview

 Core to 'yeehaw' is an element ownership model.
 TUI Elements are arranged in a hierarchical manner and route event information (keyboard/mouse events) between them.
 Parent elements hold ownership over child elements and determine how the